The Oncotype® DX Breast Recurrence Score

 Who should get this test?

-Oncotype DX® testing is used if you meet all of the following criteria:
+Oncotype DX® testing is used if you meet these criteria:

-- The Oncotype® DX test is mainly used in women with breast cancer but is being studied in men with breast cancer.
+• You have invasive breast cancer.
+It is used in women with invasive breast cancer but is being studied in men with breast cancer.

 How does the test work?

-After you have surgery (lumpectomy or mastectomy), pieces of the tumor are sent to Exact Sciences Laboratory where the test is done.
-It will take about 2 weeks for your provider to get the results.
+After you have surgery (lumpectomy or mastectomy), pieces of the tumor are sent to an Exact Sciences Laboratory (a specific lab for cancer related tests) where the test is done.
+It takes about 2 weeks for your provider to get the results.

 Scientists look at the tumor samples.
 They measure the amount of 21 specific genes in the tumor tissue.
 Sixteen of the genes are cancer-related; the other 5 are used as "reference" genes.
-Based on the amount of each of these genes, a score is assigned.
+Based on the amount of each of these genes, a score is given.
 This is called the Recurrence Score (RS).
 This score is on a scale of 0-100.
 Higher scores mean there is a greater risk of recurrence (cancer coming back).
-A higher score also means you are likely to benefit from getting chemotherapy to reduce the risk of recurrence.
-Your recurrence score, in combination with your age and the size and grade of your tumor, will help pick the best treatment for you to prevent a recurrence.
+A higher score also means that getting chemotherapy would likely reduce the risk of your cancer coming back.
+Your recurrence score, along with your age and the size and grade of your tumor, will be used to pick the best treatment for you to help prevent a recurrence.

 What does the recurrence score mean?

-How the score is used for treatment decisions depends on your menopausal status and if you had cancer in your lymph nodes.
+How the score is used to guide your treatment depends on your menopausal status (if you still menstruate or not) and if you have cancer in your lymph nodes.

-A postmenopausal person with or without cancer in the lymph nodes (positive or negative nodes):
+For a postmenopausal person (no longer menstruates) with or without cancer in the lymph nodes (positive or negative nodes):

-- A score of 0-25 indicates a low risk of recurrence.
+• A score of 0-25 means a low risk of recurrence.
 Adding chemotherapy to your treatment will not add any benefit.
-The risks of chemotherapy would outweigh the benefits of having chemotherapy.
+The risks of chemotherapy would outweigh the benefits.

-- A score of 26-100 indicates a high risk of recurrence.
-The benefits of chemotherapy in preventing a future recurrence outweigh the risks.
+• A score of 26-100 means a high risk of recurrence.
+The benefits of chemotherapy in preventing recurrence outweigh the risks.

-A premenopausal person with no cancer found in the lymph nodes (node-negative):
+For a premenopausal person (still menstruates) with no cancer found in the lymph nodes (node-negative):

-- A score of 0-15 indicates a low risk of recurrence.
-Likely the risks of chemotherapy would outweigh the benefits of having chemotherapy.
+• A score of 0-15 means a low risk of recurrence.
+Likely the risks of chemotherapy would outweigh the benefits.

-- A score of 16-25 indicates a low to medium risk of recurrence.
+• A score of 16-25 means a low to medium risk of recurrence.
 There may be a small benefit to adding chemotherapy to your treatment.
-You may get the same benefit by taking medicines to stop your ovaries from making estrogen along with hormone therapy.
+You may get the same benefit by taking medicines to stop your ovaries from making estrogen (called ovarian suppression) along with hormone therapy.
 Your oncology team will talk about the risks and benefits with you.

-- A score of 26-100 indicates a high risk of recurrence.
-The benefits of chemotherapy are greater than the risks of side effects.
+• A score of 26-100 means a high risk of recurrence.
+The benefits of chemotherapy are greater than the risks

-A premenopausal person with cancer in the lymph nodes (positive nodes):
+For a premenopausal person (still menstruates) with cancer in the lymph nodes (positive nodes):

-- If you have a score below 26, there is a benefit to adding chemotherapy to your treatment.
+• If you have a score of 0 to 25, there is benefit to adding chemotherapy to your treatment.
 You may be able to get the same benefit by taking medicines to stop your ovaries from making estrogen (called ovarian suppression) along with hormone therapy.
 Your oncology team will talk about the risks and benefits of chemotherapy or ovarian suppression with you.

-- A score of 26-100 indicates a high risk of recurrence.
-The benefits of chemotherapy are greater than the risks of side effects.
+• A score of 26-100 means a high risk of cancer recurrence.
+The benefits of chemotherapy are greater than the risks.

 Is the test covered by my insurance?

 The test costs about $4,000 and is covered by Medicare and many private insurance companies.
-Exact Sciences will help patients and doctors' offices with insurance claims.
-They also offer financial help to those who qualify for financial need.
-The test could determine the need for 6 or more months of chemotherapy treatments and all the related costs, making it beneficial for the patient and insurer.
+Exact Sciences (the lab where the test is sent) will help patients and doctors' offices with insurance claims.
+They also offer financial help to those who qualify.
+The test could tell you if you need 6 or more months of chemotherapy and help to figure out the related costs, so it is helpful for the patient and insurer.

 Resources for More Information